JayPatel-1998/Counting-Calories/README.md

 ### Running Tests
   1. Open the Python Shell and open a new file.
-  2. Type "print 'Hello World'" in the console.
+  2. Type `print'Hello World'` in the console.
-  3. Expect: Hello World to print.
+  3. Expect: `Hello World` to be displayed.